QwikDev/astro/libs/create-qwikdev-astro/README.md

 ## Quickstart 🎉

+Astro 7 projects require Node.js 22.12.0 or newer when using the Node.js runtime.

 ### Have an existing project?

 If you already have an existing Astro project and want to add the integration,